New Zealand Institute for Public Health and Forensic Science

 The formation of the New Zealand Institute for Public Health and Forensic Science (PHF Science) was announced as part of the New Zealand science sector reforms.
 The Public Health and Forensic Science Institute came into being as a Public Research Organisation on 1 July 2025, and replaced the former Institute of Environmental Science and Research (ESR).
 The stated focus of PHF Science is "strengthening public health through disease detection and response; and supporting public safety through forensic science services."

 History

 In late January 2025, Minister of Science, Innovation and Technology Judith Collins announced that the Crown Research Institutes would be replaced by four new Public Research Organisations.
-As part of the reform of the country's science sector, the Institute of Environmental Science and Research would be repurposed and restructured as the Public Health and Forensic Institute.
+As part of the reform of the country's science sector, the Institute of Environmental Science and Research would be repurposed and restructured as the New Zealand Institute for Public Health and Forensic Science (PHF Science).

 Leadership

 In May 2025, the Minister of Science, Innovation and Technology Shane Reti announced that the ESR's current board and chair Sarah Young would transition to lead the PHF Science.